 Local development standards and their implementation e.g. zoning, building or design standards, may constrain development of housing opportunities for minority and low income households

-Progress on Actions: It is anticipated that the Comprehensive Plan will be reviewed throughout the remainder of the Consolidated Planning period.
+Progress on Actions: The Comprehensive Plan will be reviewed throughout the remainder of the Consolidated Planning period.
 Feedback will be given to the Planning and Development Services Department or Planning and Zoning Commission as needed.